 - Take advantage of the annual $15,000 gift-giving limit.

 Understanding your current tax situation and having a plan will make for a smooth tax-filing process and maximize your tax savings.
 Cray Kaiser would welcome the opportunity to help you with your 2018 taxes.
-Please contact us today with any questions.
+Please contact us today with any questions about these tax essentials.